lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 This section should provide a brief, top-level description of the page.

-This "How-to" exercise will show how to plot data, and manipulate such a plot.
+This "How-to" guide will show how to plot data, and manipulate such a plot.
 The example below will illustrate it for a color-magnitude diagram for a sample of objects.

 **1. Selection of data**:  For the purpose of this exercise, it is necessary to first select data for plotting.